nhatbui/pysuite/pookeeper/README.md

 A Python+[Twisted](https://twistedmatrix.com/trac/) implementation of [ZooKeeper](http://zookeeper.apache.org/).

-The purpose of this project is academic: recreate all features of ZooKeeper to appreciate the intricacies of it.
+The purpose of this project is academic (as in 'for my personal understanding', not as in 'for a grade): recreate all features of ZooKeeper to appreciate the intricacies of it.
 All tooling decisions have been made to decrease the time spent writing the service in order to spend more time testing its correctness.
 For example, Twisted was chosen so that the server state, the znodes, are maintained in one process.
 Choosing a framework such as [Flask](http://flask.pocoo.org/) or [Django](https://www.djangoproject.com/) would require maintaining state in a database.
 API may differ in syntax and the application protocol may differ.

 # Usage